VG-Mapping: Variation-aware Density Control for Online 3D Gaussian Mapping in Semi-static Scenes: Experiments

 \subsubsection{Datasets}

-Existing datasets~\cite{ackermann2025cl, cai2023clnerf} used to evaluate 3DGS in semi-static scenes are designed for offline mapping systems.
+Existing datasets~\cite{ackermann2025cl} used to evaluate 3DGS in semi-static scenes are designed for offline mapping systems.
 Due to their sparse, discontinuous viewpoints and lack of depth images, they are not suitable for assessing online RGB-D 3DGS mapping system.
 To resolve these issues and enable a comprehensive evaluation of our method, we construct an open-source dataset, VG-Scene, which includes both synthetic and real-world benchmarks.
 Each sequence consists of a pre-change and a post-change sub-sequence of the same scene.
 The synthetic benchmark is built on publicly available Blender demo scenes, where we define camera trajectories and introduce object changes, resulting in six sequences in total.
-The real-world benchmark contains three sequences, captured using an Intel RealSense L515 and VINS-mono~\cite{qin2018vins} for camera trajectory estimation.
-To reduce the influence of trajectory errors on evaluation, we deploy multiple ChArUco markers within the scenes to assist VINS-mono localization, and further refine the estimated trajectories through pose-graph optimization using ChArUco-based camera poses.
-To eliminate the impact of semi-static changes on odometry, we separately record pre-change and post-change sub-sequences, which are then precisely aligned via ChArUco markers.
+The real-world benchmark consists of three sequences ranging from table-scale to room-scale, captured using an Intel RealSense L515.
 The VG-Scene dataset covers common types of scene changes, including object addition, removal, and rearrangement.
 In addition, we conduct experiments on four ScanNet++ sequences (8b5caf3398, 39f36da05b, b20a261fdf, and f34d532901), following the same protocol as GS-Fusion, to further evaluate the applicability of our method in static environments.